British Triathlon enforces a stringent Anti-Doping Policy that adheres to guidelines recommended by the World Anti-Doping Agency (WADA).

 All athletes have the right to compete in sport knowing that they, and their competitors, are clean.
 The use of performance-enhancing drugs and doping activity severely damages the legacy of sport and undermines the integrity of true athletes.
 To find out more about British Triathlon's stance on Anti-Doping and clean sport click here.

 Clean Sport FAQ's for Age-Group

 Age-Group athletes are bound by the British Triathlon Anti-Doping Rules (the UK Anti-Doping Rules) which specify that any athlete at any level in the UK could be tested at any time.
 For further information on this testing programme please visit the UK Anti-Doping (UKAD) website.

-Age-Group athletes competing in ITU and ETU Championships are also bound by the ITU Anti-Doping Rules whereby all athletes are subject to the ITU test distribution plan.
+Age-Group athletes competing in World Triathlon (WT) and Europe Triathlon (ET) Championships are also bound by the World Triathlon Anti-Doping Rules whereby all athletes are subject to the World Triathlon test distribution plan.

 Where can I find the Anti-Doping Rules?

 - The UK Anti-Doping Rules are listed below and can also be found here.

 There are 11 Anti-Doping Rule Violations (ADRVs).
 All 11 apply to athletes, two (in bold) also apply to athlete support personnel and five (in bold) also apply to athlete support personnel and other persons.

 Evading, Refusing or Failing to Submit to Sample Collection

 Apply to athletes, athlete support personnel and other persons